HomeOnMars/projektoOmnijo/teknikajxoj/Lingvo.md

   - `trinio` (T) for Dx65536^3 (= Hx10000^3 = 1pΠ);
   - `heknio` (I) for Dx65536^Dx16 (= Hx10000^Hx10 = 1p40,
     or approximately 1.158e77);
-    - Note:
-      Both 'unu munio da Utro' and 'muni Utroj' are acceptable ways of saying Dx 65 536 U.
-      (Also you can just say 'MuniUtro' directly, as 1 MU = Dx65536 U.)
   - ~~`heknia munio` for Dx65536^Dx17 (= Hx10000^Hx11 = 1p44 ≈ 7.59e81 );~~
     - Warning:
       This way to say extremely large numbers is **deprecated**